-Acting on behalf of the Federal Government, the Space Administration designs and implements Germany's Space Program, which integrates all German space activities on the national and European plane.
-These activities include Germany's national Space Program and Germany's contributions to the European Space Administration (ESA) as well as the European Organization for the Exploitation of Meteorological Satellites (EUMETSAT).
+Acting on behalf of the Federal Government, DLR Space Administration designs and implements Germany's Space Program, which integrates all German space activities on the national and European plane.
+These activities include Germany's national Space Program and Germany's contributions to the European Space Agency (ESA) as well as the European Organization for the Exploitation of Meteorological Satellites (EUMETSAT).
 In addition, the Administration designs and supervises space and security research projects under the sixth and seventh EU research framework program.

 The Space Administration's principal client is the Federal Ministry for Economics and Technology.
 However, the Space Administration also works for other ministries, mainly in application-related fields such as Earth observation, navigation and satellite communication.
 The Federal Government's Space Program provides both business and science with a reliable political framework for independent planning and action, thus ensuring that public funds are used efficiently.